Return to garywimmer.com

 “You guys figure out your parts,” he said.
 “I’ll cover what’s left.”

 I thought that was a rather cocky comment, and Jerry could be cocky, but he knew what he was doing.
-When the three of us finally got our ragged voices to produce a tolerable semblance of three-part harmony, I turned to Jerry again and said, “Want to join in?”
+When the three of us finally got our ragged voices to produce a tolerable semblance of three-part harmony, I turned to Jerry again.
+"Want to join in?"

-He nodded and stepped back up to the microphone.
-We started the song over and started singing.
+He shrugged and stepped up to the microphone.
+We started the song again and began singing.
 Then Jerry dove in.
-Suddenly there was this beautiful and soulful voice singing an octave above us, breathing instant life into the song, crystallizing our harmonies and encouraging us to sing much more powerfully.
+Suddenly there was this beautiful and soulful voice singing an octave above us, breathing instant life into the song, crystallizing our harmonies and encouraging us to sing our hearts out.
 Even at sixteen Jerry could wail on the guitar and sing with more passion and conviction than most of the hit-makers of the day.
 His amazingly high and clear voice always turned heads and consistently sent chills up my spine.
 And he didn’t sing in falsetto.
 He sang in his natural range.

 Jerry and I often found ourselves in The Celler, a beatnik/early-hippie hangout in Ft.
 Worth, Texas.
 We were too young to even be in there, but many times Jerry would hop on stage, sit in with the mid-30’s musicians, and blow audiences away with his powerful voice and potent guitar riffs.
-On late night excursions through Ft.
+On late night excursions driving through Ft.
 Worth we would pass a bottle and talk about music and life.
-I could see then how much passion and determination he had to become a successful musician and share his soul with the world.
+I could see then how much passion he had and how determined he was to become a successful musician and share his soul with the world.
 And did he ever!

-One night during the summer of 1966, while I was on break from college, I went to hear Jerry play at a club on Race Street in Ft.
+One night during the summer of 1966, while I was on break from Texas Tech, I went to hear Jerry play at a club on Race Street in Ft.
 Worth.
 His voice had become even more soulful, and his guitar playing was tasty and inventive, as always.
 I sat in with him on a few songs, and during a break he said he had something important to discuss with me, something he couldn’t talk about at the moment.
-He aroused my curiosity, so we agreed to meet at a restaurant a few days later.
+He aroused my curiosity, so we agreed to meet at a Dairy Queen in North Richland Hills a few days later.

-“I need to make some changes,” he said as the waiter left us our orders.
-“It’s not the band I what, and it can’t go anywhere.”
+"I need to make some changes," he said as the waitress left us our orders.
+"It’s not the band I want, and it can’t go anywhere."

 “You sounded pretty damn good to me,” I said.
 “Especially with your voice.”

 I thought it over for a moment.
-“I’d love to go with you, but I’m 1-A if I don't I go back to college.
+"I’d love to go with you, but I’ll be 1-A if I don't I go back to college.
 No college deferment means I get shipped off to Vietnam.
 So... shit.
 I gotta pass.
-How are avoiding the draft?”
+How are avoiding the draft?"

 “Little medical thing.”
 He took a few bites, then stopped in mid-chew.
 “Gary, does your dad still have that old 22 rifle?”

-He swallowed, then in a controlled voice he calmly said, “Simple.
-Take it out this weekend and shoot yourself in the toe.”
+He swallowed and calmly replied, "Simple.
+Take it out this weekend and shoot yourself in the toe."
 Jerry made such a bizarre act sound as if it were equivalent to tuning a high E string or drinking a coke.

 I gagged on my cheeseburger.
 “What!
 Are you nuts?”
 Jerry’s expression revealed he was dead serious.
 “Ahhh, not sure I want to go that far, Jerry, but thanks for the suggestion.”

-“I would if I had to.”
-He held an imaginary rifle in his hands and pointed at his foot.
-“WHAM!
+"I would if I had to."
+He pointed an imaginary rifle at his foot.
+"WHAM!
 It’s just one little toe.
-Problem solved.”
+Problem solved... and you still have nine left."

-Chewing away, he thought for another moment.
-A bolt of inspiration must have him like lightening because he suddenly swallowed a mouthful and started running down his next barrage of ideas as if he were calling the Fire Department to report several blocks of houses ablaze!
+Chewing away, another bolt of inspiration hit him like lightening.
+He swallowed a mouthful and started running down his next barrage of ideas as if calling the Fire Department to report several houses ablaze.

-“I got it.
-Go do something weird and get arrested, then beg your folks to send you to a psychiatrist.
-When you visit him start throwing stuff at him, or rolling around on the floor and screaming… or try to have sex with him, hunch him, anything to convince him you’re crazy or a homo or something.
-That’ll keep you out!”
-With that, Jerry gleamed with pride and downed a few fries.
+"I got it!
+Go do something weird and get arrested, then get your folks to send you to a psychiatrist.
+As soon as you see him start throwing stuff at him, or rolling around on the floor and screaming!
+Or start hunching his leg, anything to convince him you’re crazy or a homo.
+Show him you're just too screwed up to serve.
+No way the army will take you."
+Jerry gleamed with pride and downed more fries.

 “I hope so.
 Fuck!
 I understand.
 You gotta decide.
 It’s your life.”